jjcanell77/LADP--EFC/Instructions.md

 }
 ```
 -	You should see an error appear on IRepositoryFoodResource.
--	Right-click IRepositoryFoodResource, then  Select Lightbulb for Quick Refactotrings...
+-	Right-click IRepositoryFoodResource, then  Select Lightbulb for Quick Refactorings...
 -	 Select Implement the interface.
 -	 Should look like this:
 ```